GhislainMitahi/saller_cupsone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- This project was inspired to the Original design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio), thank you for the work done

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is [MIT](https://creativecommons.org/licenses/by-nc/4.0/) licensed.